simolus3/drift/docs/content/en/docs/CLI.md

 ## Identify databases

-This is more of a test command to test that moor's analyzer is working correctly.
+This is more of a test command to verify that moor's analyzer is working correctly.
 It will identify all databases or daos defined in your project.

 ```